nuodb/nuodb-insights/README.md

 ### Helm Repository Structure

-This GitHub repository contains the source for the packaged and versioned charts released in the [`gs://nuodb-charts` Google Storage bucket](https://console.cloud.google.com/storage/browser/nuodb-charts/) (the Chart Repository).

-This Github repository also contains the NuoDB Insights Helm Chart.
-It contains all components required to install NuoDB Insights.
+This Github repository contains the NuoDB Insights Helm Chart and all the required components to install and deploy NuoDB Insights.
-It is located in the [stable](stable/README.md) directory.

 ### Installation